logansease/SeaseAssist/README.md

 - add a new header file to yoour project named ProjectName-Bridging-Header.h
 - add '#import "SeaseAssist.h"' to your header file
 - in your Target Build settings -> Swift Compiler Code Generation -> Objective-C Bridging Header, add a reference to the newly created file.
 Should be [ProjectName/ProjectName-Bridging-Header.h]
+- For best results with an objective-c Project, add the SeaseAssist.h import into your .pch file

 ## Author